MicrosoftDocs/bing-docs/bing-docs/bing-autosuggest/how-to/get-suggestions.md

 ## Query parameters

 The only query parameter that you must pass is the *q* parameter, which you set to the user's query string.
-You must URL encode the user's query string and all query parameter values that you pass.
+You must URL-encode the user's query string and all query parameter values that you pass.

 The only other query parameter that you should set is the *mkt* parameter.
 This parameter specifies the market where the results come from, which is typically the market where the user is making the request from.